Real root finding for low rank linear matrices: Experiments

-Let us first analyze the case $r=2$. {\sf LowRank} runs $3$ recursive steps. {Its output is a rational parametrization of degree $14$ with $12$ real solutions and $2$ complex solutions.
+Let us first analyze the case $r=2$.
+Our algorithm runs $3$ recursive steps. {Its output is a rational parametrization of degree $14$ with $12$ real solutions and $2$ complex solutions.
 We give below details of each recursive call of {\sf LowRankRec}.
-At the first, at step \ref{step:3}, a rational parametrization of degree $5$ is returned, with the following $5$ real solutions:}
+At the first, at step \ref{new:rec:5}, a rational parametrization of degree $5$ is computed, with the following $5$ real solutions:}

 The coordinates of the fifth point are approximated to $9$ certified digits and such approximation can be computed by isolating the coordinates in intervals of rational numbers as: